Breast Augmentation in St. Louis with Dr. Paul Rottler

 - One of your breasts is noticeably smaller than the other

-How will Dr. Rottler evaluate me for breast augmentation surgery?
+How will Dr. Rottler evaluate me?

 Dr. Rottler will examine your breasts and take photographs for your medical record.
 He will consider such factors as the size and shape of your breasts, the quality of your skin and the placement of your nipples and areolas (the pigmented skin surrounding the nipples).
 If your breasts are sagging, a breast lift may be recommended in conjunction with augmentation.